Key Take-aways

 Partner with NASH

 Michael “Mike” Agostino is a registered pharmacist and a seasoned entrepreneur in the healthcare industry.
-Currently, Mike is the CEO Network of Advanced Specialty Healthcare (NASH).
 Throughout his thirty-year career, Mike has been a founder, co-founder, and/or key contributor to the formation of several companies including Vivid Clear Rx, Turning Point, and Hy-Vee Pharmacy Solutions.
 Mike also served as President and co-owner of Amber Specialty Pharmacy and Hy-Vee Pharmacy Solutions, located in Omaha, NE.
-LinkedIn